joshuapoc/challenges/blog-card-challenge/README.md

 ### Continued development

-- My initial intention was to set the attribution container at the utmost bottom while keeping the card container in the middle.
-I found the impossible since justify-self doesnt work on flex. if this sceneraio is possible with flex alone id like to know how to
+- My initial intention was to set the "attribution container" at the utmost bottom while keeping the "card container" in the middle.
+I found it the impossible since justify-self doesn't work on flex. if this scenario is possible with flex alone id like to know how to
 - Learning grid
 - learning media queries better